sccbioinformatics/SCC_CSENS_docs/docs/index.md

 Left menu under "Accounts".
 Fill out the details correctly and use your mobile number.
 This will be needed for 2-factor authentication.

+### 3) Request a Static IP address

+**This is important, do this straight after step 2**.
+As a further layer of security we employ IP address filtering to make sure only authorised users can establish a connection to COSMOS-SENS.
+While the above is being done, contact LDC (servicedesk@lu.se) and request a fixed IP address for your VPN.
+When you have this, email it to Shamit for communicaton to LUNARC so it can be whitelisted.
+If you work on a machine connected by a cable to the wall at the BMC too, ask LDC to fix the IP adress for your port number. **Communicate this IP adress at the same time so both VPN and fixed port IPs can be whitelisted**.

-### 3) Sign the agreement
+### 4) Sign the agreement

 **LUNARC will send you a digital agreement that you will need sign vie Lucat**.
 When you have done this someone from LUNARC will contact you with your password.

-### 4) Setup 2FA
+### 5) Setup 2FA

 LUNARC also uses two-factor authentication using Pocket Pass.
 Follow the instructions [here](https://lunarc-documentation.readthedocs.io/en/latest/getting_started/authenticator_howto/) to set this up.

-### 5) Request a Static IP address

-This is important.
-As a further layer of security we employ IP address filtering to make sure only authorised users can establish a connection to COSMOS-SENS.
-While the above is being done, contact LDC (servicedesk@lu.se) and request a fixed IP address for your VPN.
-When you have this, email it to Shamit for communicaton to LUNARC so it can be whitelisted.
-If you work on a machine connected by a cable to the wall at the BMC too, ask LDC to fix the IP adress for your port number. **Communicate this IP adress at the same time so both VPN and fixed port IPs can be whitelisted**.

 ### 6) Setup the VPN on your laptop/workstation